darthbrian/misc/README.md

 Operators are standing by!

 (But not really.
-Just pull it.
+Just clone it.
 Enjoy.)